peterzheng98/MOS4e-Notes/Chap3 Memory Management.md

    - Record the real physical address.
    - Can be very slow since the address is sorted by physical address.
    - Usually use hash to implement high speed query.

+## Page Replacement Algorithms
+1. Not Recently Used Page Replacement
+2. FIFO
+3. Second-Chance Page Replacement
+4. Clock Page Replacement
+5. LRU
+6. Working set: When use, when swap
+7. WSClock: Like Second-Change Page Replacement, but do replace in clock.

+## Segmentation
+Stack?
+Data?